 From Springer.com: The cognitive structure is a psychological construct that accounts for a form of human knowledge.
 Schema and mental models are examples of cognitive structures.
-The cognitive structure provides meaning and organization to experiences and guides both the processing of new information and the retrieval of stored information.
+The cognitive structure provides meaning and organization to experiences and guides the processing of new information and retrieving stored information.

 4. Dynamics of Organizational Culture

 Organisations are dynamic systems that evolve and change over time.
-They have a lifecycle that starts with founding, creation, maturity, decline, and fall.
+Their lifecycle starts with founding, creation, maturity, decline, and fall.

 The average lifetime of organisations is about 40 years, although some organizations live much longer (the Catholic Church is 1500 years old).